BitBagCommerce/SyliusCmsPlugin/README.md

     </a>
 </h1>

+## Overview

+Almost each eCommerce app has to present some content.
+Managing it is often done via third-party libraries like Wordpress, eZ Platform or a built-in content management system.
+As Sylius does not have a CMS in the standard platform, we decided to develop our own which will be as flexible as Sylius.
+This plugin allows you to add dynamic blocks with images, text or HTML to your storefront as well as pages and FAQs section.

+## Support

+We work on amazing eCommerce projects on top of Sylius and Pimcore.
+Need some help or additional resources for a project?
+Write us an email on mikolaj.krol@bitbag.pl or visit [our website](https://bitbag.shop/)! :rocket:

 # Demo

 We created a demo app with some useful use-cases of the plugin!
 Visit [demo.bitbag.shop](https://demo.bitbag.shop) to take a look at it.
 The admin as always can be accessed under [demo.bitbag.shop/admin](https://cms.bitbag.shop/admin) link and `sylius: sylius` credentials.